 A condition called pyroluria can also be at the root of depression.
 Pyroluria is a blood disorder that results in a deficiency of vitamin B6 and zinc and a problem in producing serotonin.
 It can be diagnosed with a simple blood test and managed by supplementing the diet with zinc, vitamin B6, and other nutrients.
 This condition should be treated by a knowledgeable health care provider as it is important to take the correct dose.
 Too little can be ineffective and too much can actually be harmful.

 You can find a comprehensive recovery approach to depression in my book, What Your Psychologist Hasn't Told You About Anxiety and Depression, and overcome cravings for addictive substances that typically accompany these conditions as well.

 The causes of depression are usually many, not just one or two.
 They usually occur in a cluster.
 It takes time and commitment to explore all avenues and identify your triggers.
+Be sure to read my balancing neurotransmitters page, for more information.
 It's also important to keep in mind that recovery from biochemical or clinical depression is ongoing, if you return to a diet or lifestyle that includes sugar, caffeine, environmental toxins, excessive stress, etc., then depression will return.
 Taking amino acids or other supplements without addressing these issues will not result in long-term recovery.
 You must make permanent changes in your diet and lifestyle.